Writing a CV for Knight Frank’s internships and graduate jobs

 Tip 3: Highlight the skills Knight Frank values

-Knight Frank doesn’t tend to explicitly state the skills that it seeks in employees, but its graduate employer profile on TARGETjobs indicates that its recruiters value initiative (being driven and a self-starter), entrepreneurialism (the ability to spot an opportunity and make the most of it) and maintaining high standards of work.
+Knight Frank doesn’t tend to explicitly state the skills that it seeks in employees, but its careers website does say that its employees are ‘innovative, committed, respectful, collaborative, enduring and inspirational’.
+While some of these values (eg ‘inspirational’) are challenging to demonstrate on a graduate CV, you could emphasise how you have been innovative/creative, committed to a particular group or activity for several years, or how you have worked with others (‘collaborative’), for example.
 In addition, Lauren tells us that, ‘The three most heavily used skills in our business are strong communication, teamwork and commercial acumen.’

 To impress Knight Frank, make sure that the items you’ve put on your CV demonstrate these skills.
 Point out when you have called upon certain skills to get things done.
 If a novel way to raise money for charity was your idea, say so.
 It demonstrates a creative and entrepreneurial streak.
 If your time on a student society committee or in a part-time job involved working in a team, explain how.